endgament/fend-memory-game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+The object of the game is to turn over pairs of matching cards.

+Click on any two cards you like and reveal the icons.
+If it is a match -- well done!! you are one step closer to victory!!
+If not -- don't worry.
+You can try again.

+When all the cards are matched, your stats will show up --- moves, time and star rating.

+Play with others and try to be the one with the less moves!

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is made for the Udacity Front End Web Developer Nanodegree Scholarship.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).